 Min 2 GB RAM, Recommended 4 GB or more

-S-FRAME and S-STEEL R2017 (temporary academic licenses available, if needed)
+S-FRAME and S-STEEL latest versions (temporary academic licenses available, if needed)